All Saints' Church, Kings Langley: History

 The first record of a parish church at Kings Langley was in 1215, when a grant of advowson (the right of a patron to appoint a parish priest) was confirmed by King John.
+There is a record of a visit to the church by King Edward I in 1299 and a list of vicars extends back to that century.

 The earliest part of the church is the chancel which is dated to the 13th century, due to the remnants of lancet windows in the Early English style and the double piscina in the south wall.
-The nave is fourteenth century, probably overlying an earlier structure, but the arcades date from the 15th century when the north and south aisles were rebuilt.
+The nave is 14th century, probably overlying an earlier structure, but the arcades date from the 15th century when the north and south aisles were rebuilt.
 The north chapel and the three-storey tower were added later in the same century; the earliest of the six bells present today is dated 1657.
-In 1575, the tomb of Edmund of Langley, 1st Duke of York, (1341–1402) was brought to the church when King's Langley Priory was dissolved; it was initially sited in the chancel, flanking the high altar.
+In 1575, the chest tomb of Edmund of Langley, 1st Duke of York, (1341–1402) was brought to the church when King's Langley Priory was dissolved; it was initially sited in the chancel, flanking the high altar.
+In the north chapel is the tomb and effigies of Sir Ralph Verney (d.
+1528) and his wife Eleanor.
 The hexagonal 17th-century wooden pulpit survives, with its original tester or sounding board.

 In 1877, the north aisle was extended to form a new royal chapel to which Edmund's tomb was relocated from the chancel in the following year; Queen Victoria donated the window beneath which it now stands.
 At the same time, an alabaster reredos designed by Joseph Clarke was erected behind the altar, and a new east window in the Perpendicular style was installed, revealing in the process the remains of the earliest lancets.
 Further work in 1894 saw the addition of a choir vestry to the south and the rebuilding of the north porch.
 In 1899 the clerestory windows and the top of the tower were rebuilt.
 In 1976, a polygonal church room in a contemporary style was also added to the south.
 The church became a Grade II* listed building in January 1967.

+The churchyard includes a monument to Elizabeth Hyde in the form of a Portland stone obelisk dating from 1801 or earlier, and the grave of Christopher Augustus Cox (1889-1959), who was awarded the Victoria Cross in 1917 for his courage as a stretcher bearer under enemy fire during the First World War.

+Tomb of Edmund of Langley

+The tomb consists of a plinth of Purbeck marble supporting sides of alabaster which are decorated with heraldic shields, thirteen of which survive of the original twenty.
+The seven shields on the side which now faces west are: